kahnvex/endpoints/README.md

 * APIs are stateless
 * API endpoints return a resources representation after GET, POST, or PUT
 * Content-Type is specified in the response
+* Your API makes JSON and/or XML are first class citizens

 If your API does not closely follow REST, Endpoints probably isn't right for you.